Northumbria Police officer groomed vulnerable single mothers

 - Published

-A police officer who groomed two vulnerable single mothers and had sex with one while on duty has given a suspended prison sentence.
+A police officer who groomed two vulnerable single mothers and had sex with one while on duty has been given a suspended prison sentence.

 Erling Leask, of Newcastle, contacted the women when he worked as a PC for Northumbria Police in the early 2000s.
 He left the force a few years later.